b0nkafe/derpDNS/README.md

 0 * * * * your_username cd /path/to/derpDNS/binary && /path/to/derpDNS/binary /path/to/derpDNS/config | logger -t derpDNS
 ```

-It should work right away.
+It should work right away and run `derpDNS` every hour and log to syslog.

 ## TODO
 - [ ] Find out an easy way to set up a system scheduled task on Windows.